Bhatta PsychotherapyDiscover inner peace

 • Neither replaces emergency care for active self-harm crisis

-How we combine them in Kathmandu
+How we combine them in Kathmandu and online

 Many clients need skills first (DBT-informed), then deeper processing (including IFS concepts) when stable.
 Trauma work is paced so parts work does not flood the nervous system.
 Sessions are in English, Nepali, or Hindi — in person or online.